EvannKurzawa/ANDES-Forecast/README.md

 ## Repository scope

 This repository contains the core simulation and Bayesian-detection scripts used to produce the main results of *Kurzawa-Ferrandez et al. 2026*.
+This publication should be read for context on this repository.

 The public pipeline currently includes two main scripts: